Ceachi/Trafffic-Sign-Recognition/README.md

 * OS: Ubuntu 16.04 (should work on other platform too)

 ### 2. My project files

-(Note: the hyperlinks **only** works if you are on the homepage of this GitHub reop, and if you are viewing it in "github.io" you can be redirected by clicking the **View the Project on GitHub** on the top)

 * [Traffic_Sign_Classifier.ipynb](Traffic_Sign_Classifier.ipynb) is the main code for demos.